This page contains the most recent version of our barcoded data preparation tools,

 The scripts included are for use in preparation of raw illumina reads for further analysis.

-Traditionally, we do all prep work with a single script called "Allprep", that does barcode check and match,
+Traditionally, we do all prep work with a single script called "Allprep", that does barcode/index check and match,

 'N' filtering, primary and secondary adapter contamination, quality conversion, quality trimming,